-This month, we were excited to attend the INBOUND 2018 conference in Boston put on by HubSpot.
+This month, we were excited to attend HubSpot's INBOUND 2018 conference in Boston.
 With over 250 speakers presenting to over 24,000 attendees across four days, the week was jam-packed with opportunities to explore new topics and learn from innovative industry leaders.

 The three days were filled with deep learning, entertaining presentations and interviews, and thought-provoking conversations on a wide variety of topics and current issues.
 Themes ranged from diversity and representation to feminism and the impact of the internet on social issues.
 Inbound marketing was a major component, of course, but each speaker made the topic of inbound their own by incorporating their unique stories and experiences.